tenstorrent/polaris/doc/tensix_neo/NEOSIM_USER_GUIDE.md

 ### Custom execution mode

-The users can specify custom architecture configuration, memory map, instruction set, instruction throughput, etc. either via commandline options or via inputcfg.
-The commandline arguments supersede arguments from inputcfg which in turn supersede defaults.
+The users can specify custom architecture configuration, memory map, instruction set, instruction throughput, etc. either via command-line options or via inputcfg.
+The command-line arguments supersede arguments from inputcfg which in turn supersede defaults.

-The commandline arguments are as follows:
+The command-line arguments are as follows:
 | Argument          | Type   | Required | Description                                      |
 |-------------------|--------|----------|--------------------------------------------------|
 | `--inputcfg`      | string | Yes      | Path to LLK configuration JSON file              |